 That said, there is an advantage on writing a reflective essay.
 The advantage is that the students would have Plato or Aristotle as the starting point.
 Students still need to think about the scope of what they can write in an essay of approximately 1500-2500 words.
 They will need to select and organize the content of their experiences and observations in conjunction with the ideas from Plato or Aristotle.
 Those ideas provide a springboard for them to step on and jump into the pool of self-reflection.
 It is my hope that by the time they reach the other side of this pool, they will obtain a little greater self-knowledge and a little deeper self-understanding–plus lucid prose, clear organization, thoughtful transitions, and the usual expectations of college writing.

 To help students understand better this task, I obtained permission from a former student to give them the following sample essay.
-She also gave me the permission to publish it below.
-Grace Vitek came to Pepperdine in August 2014 and graduated this past April.
+Grace Vitek came to Pepperdine in August 2014 and graduated in April 2018.
 She hailed from Chicago area and majored in sports medicine.
 During her first two years at Pepperdine, she also played in the women’s soccer team: an experience that led to the writing of this essay for my class.
 (She had been with the team for only three or four months when she wrote it.)

 The rough and unfinished draft of this essay was no more than 1500 words, and the second draft was a good deal longer.
 Further revision led to the final draft, which was submitted to the writing portfolio at the end of the semester, of nearly 1450 words.
 It is a good example of the adage that good writing requires revision.
-The quotations and citations come from the Robin Waterfield translation, which was the text that I used for this class before switching to the translation of Desmond Lee that I am using now.
+The quotations and citations come from the Robin Waterfield translation, which was the text that I used for this class before switching to the translation of Desmond Lee the following year.

 Grace Vitek, “The Role of Exercise in the Republic and My Life”